cirosantilli/linux-kernel-module-cheat/README.md

     poweroff

-This is particularly useful to get full panic traces when you start making the kernel crashing :-) See also: <https://unix.stackexchange.com/questions/208260/how-to-scroll-up-after-a-kernel-panic>
+This is particularly useful to get full panic traces when you start making the kernel crash :-) See also: <https://unix.stackexchange.com/questions/208260/how-to-scroll-up-after-a-kernel-panic>

 If the system crashes, you can't can quit QEMU with `poweroff`, but you can use either: